Stephen P. McGlynn: Education

-Legal Career
+Legal career

 McGlynn was in private practice at McGlynn & McGlynn, Attorneys at Law.
 He has also served as a Special Assistant Attorney General of Illinois from 1996 to 2005 under both Republican and Democrat Attorney Generals.
 McGlynn served as General Counsel for Kaskaskia Regional Port District.

 McGlynn was admitted to practice law in Illinois in 1978, Missouri in 1988, before the U.S. Supreme Court in 1994, and before the 8th Circuit Court of Appeals in 1995.

 State judicial service

 On June 8, 2005, the Illinois Supreme Court announced its appointment of McGlynn to succeed Justice Clyde L. Kuehn, an interim appointee, as a justice of the Appellate Court of the 5th Judicial District, effective July 8, 2005.

-In 2010, on the recommendation of Lloyd A. Karmeier, the Illinois Supreme Court appointed McGlynn to a judgeship in the St. Clair Circuit Court.
+In 2010, on the recommendation of Judge Lloyd A. Karmeier, the Illinois Supreme Court appointed McGlynn to a judgeship in the St. Clair Circuit Court.

 From 2013 to 2020, McGlynn again served as a Judge for the St. Clair County Circuit Court after being appointed by the Supreme Court of Illinois.
 McGlynn's service as a state court judge ended when he became a federal district judge.